 Printable Acknowledgement of Country Poster

-The simple wording on this free printable Acknowledgement of Country poster can be recited by students each day, and by staff and community members at meetings and events as a way of acknowledging that their activities are taking place on Aboriginal or Torres Strait Islander land.
+The simple wording on this printable Acknowledgement of Country poster can be recited by students each day, and by staff and community members at meetings and events as a way of acknowledging that their activities are taking place on Aboriginal or Torres Strait Islander land.

 You can also download the editable MS Word version to change the text on the poster and acknowledge the specific language group whose land your school is on.